fusate/timetable-to-ical/README.md

 - https
 - rate limiting
 - host on the wider internet for ical subscriptions
+- add guide for how to add the subscription to calendars
 - directly request data from mytimetable API rather than unofficial one